Poca23/IA-assistant/README.md

-# 🤖 Claire-IA Conversational AI
+# 🤖 BB-IA Conversational AI

 A minimalist conversational AI built with Python and Streamlit that learns from user interactions in real-time.